Chart Color Schemes

 Queanbeyan - East's population is slightly younger than the national pattern

-Queanbeyan-East's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 and slightly younger than the Australian median of 38.
+Queanbeyan - East's median age is 35 years, which is significantly below the Rest of NSW average of 43 and somewhat younger than the Australian median of 38.
 The 25-34 cohort is notably over-represented at 24.6% locally compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 7.5%.
 This concentration of the 25-34 age group is well above the national average of 14.5%.
-According to the 2021 Census, younger residents have shifted the median age down by 1.2 years to 35.
-Specifically, the 25 to 34 age group has grown from 21.5% to 24.6% of the population.
+Following the Census conducted on August 10, 2021, younger residents have shifted the median age down by 1.2 years to 35.
+The 25 to 34 age group has grown from 21.5% to 24.6% of the population.
 Conversely, the 55 to 64 cohort has declined from 12.2% to 10.3%, and the 45 to 54 group has dropped from 13.0% to 11.5%.
-Demographic modeling suggests that Queanbeyan-East's age profile will evolve significantly by 2041, with the 25-34 cohort projected to grow by 25%, adding 316 residents to reach 1,590.
-Conversely, the 65-74 and 15-24 cohorts are expected to experience population declines.
+Demographic modeling suggests that Queanbeyan - East's age profile will evolve significantly by 2041.
+The 25 to 34 cohort shows the strongest projected growth at 25%, adding 316 residents to reach 1,590.
+Conversely, the 65 to 74 and 15 to 24 cohorts are expected to experience population declines.